Storyflow Logo

 Pricing: Free with limits.
 Pro from $20/month.

-Pros: Best source-grounded research, live web integration with citations, project context persists between sessions.
+Pros: Best source-grounded research in this list, live web integration with clickable citations, project context persists between sessions.

-Cons: Not a planning tool.
-Pair with Storyflow or Notion for the broader planning.
-See The 12 Best NotebookLM Alternatives in 2026 for broader research tool comparison.
+Cons: Not a planning tool beyond research, no episode board or arc, you still need a second tool to hold the plan.
+Pair with Storyflow or Notion.
+See The 12 Best NotebookLM Alternatives in 2026 for a broader research tool comparison.

-Verdict: Perplexity Spaces is the right pick for guest research.
+Verdict: Perplexity Spaces is the right pick for the guest-research slice of the plan stage.

 7. Milanote (Best Visual Mood Board)